Synthetixio/SIPs/SIPS/sip-seth-lp-rewards.md

 <!--A short (~200 word) description of the technical issue being addressed.-->
 Note: LP = Liquidity Provider

-The current deployed solution is inneficient and buggy.
+The current deployed solution is inefficient and buggy.
 There are weekly issues with valid LP's not getting rewards and cheaters getting rewards that should be disqualified.
 This onchain solution fixes all the issues and can be automated and self serve requiring much less steps than the current solution.

 ## Motivation